Ron DeSantis takes on Biden: ‘I don’t want to hear a blip about COVID from you’

 Asked about Florida and Texas, he said, “I believe the results of their decisions are not good for their constituents.”

-“And it’s clear to me and to most of the medical experts that the decisions being made, like not allowing mask mandates in school and the like, are bad health policy,” said Mr. Biden, according to the White House transcript.
+“It’s clear to me and to most of the medical experts that the decisions being made, like not allowing mask mandates in school and the like, are bad health policy,” said Mr. Biden, according to the White House transcript.

 The back-and-forth comes with the White House and Republican governors of two of the nation’s largest states at loggerheads over how to approach the recent surge.